qnngroup/qnngds/docs/dev/contribute.rst

 ------------------------

 Before contributing to the package, make sure its structure and organization are clear to you.
-The contributions should go in the same direction as how the package was though in terms of hierarchy.
-If you are already a user of the package, the contribution should be quite straigh forward; otherwise, please first refer to `qnngds user's documentation
-<https://qnngds.readthedocs.io/en/latest/>`_, you can also check the `tutorials
+The contributions should follow the intentions of the package's hierarchy/organization.
+If you are already a user of the package, the contribution should be quite straigh forward; otherwise, please first refer to `qnngds user's documentation <https://qnngds.readthedocs.io/en/latest/>`_, you can also check the `tutorials
 <https://qnngds.readthedocs.io/en/latest/tutorials.html>`_.

 .. todo::